rvennam/istio-roks-101/workshop/exercise-1/README.md

 It's preconfigured with the full IBM Cloud CLI and tons of plug-ins and tools that you can use to manage apps, resources, and infrastructure.

-1. In the Console menu bar, click the IBM Cloud Shell icon to start a session
+1. In the IBM Cloud Console menu bar, click the IBM Cloud Shell icon to start a session

     ![](../assets/cloud-shell-access.png)